 - Specular color should only be colored for metals.
 Everything else should usually use a white specular color.
 You can color the specular for special effects, which often works well, but most materials incorrectly plug the diffuse map into the specular color without any special effects as if that's just the correct way to handle specular.

 - Specular is just a fake reflection of a light source, and reflections are subject to the Fresnel effect which makes them stronger at an angle to the viewer and weaker facing the viewer.
-If you thinking of a sphere, the reflections are stronger at the edges.
+If you think of a sphere, the reflections are stronger at the edges.
 If you think of a floor, the reflections are stronger away from you, and weaker close to you.
 If you aren't using something like Blinn or Anisotropic specular that has Fresnel built in, you should control your specular value with a Fresnel Blend node with a black inner color and a proper IOR on the specular value for P9+ materials.
 For P6+ materials, you can at least use an Edge_Blend with a black inner color (higher Attenuation = higher IOR).
 You can also use Bagginsbill's Matmatic API and the TrueFresnel function to build a Fresnel approximation using Python, but I'm guessing most people aren't interested in coding their materials.

 - Don't use Transparency_Edge or Transparency_Falloff unless you're trying to create a halo effect.
 They're only there to fake the edge effect that nylons have, which you can control much more finely with an Edge_Blend node.
 For hair, leaves, and other ordinary surfaces, just set those to 0.
+They don't need to be controlled by the trans map.

 - If you use reflections, use a Fresnel Blend or at least an EdgeBlend on the reflection value.
 In terms of IOR, matte is about 1.05 to 1.1, water is 1.33, glass is somewhere around 1.5 depending on the type of glass, diamond is about 2.42, and metals should be between about 8 (really dull) and 20 or so.
 I know online you'll see really low values for metal, but that's because, as Bagginsbill has said, they don't account for the imaginary part.
 Just remember that the higher the IOR, the closer to a perfect reflector you get.